terranum-ch/ToolMap-user-doc/doc/usermanual/installation.rst

 .. image:: img/install-2.png

-If you click on the [install] button, the installation will begin.
+If you click on the :guilabel:`install` button, the installation will begin.
 Otherwise you can go back to change settings or simply cancel the operation.
 If you decided to launch the installation, a progress window will pop up.
 The installation process should be pretty fast.

 .. image:: img/install-3.png